![]() |

 |

-is an interactive multiplexer for console in- and output.
+cons is an interactive multiplexer for console input and output.
 It buffers the output from different L4 clients and allows to switch between them to redirect input.

-cons is able to connect multiple clients with multiple in/output servers.
+cons is able to connect multiple clients to multiple console I/O servers.
+All clients are connected to all configured multiplexers

-Actual in/output is handled by separate frontends.
+Multiplexers and frontends come in pairs where the actual I/O is handled by the frontend.
 From the point-of-view of cons, a frontend consists of an IPC channel to a server that speaks an appropriate server protocol.
 By default the L4.Env.log capability is used.
+Only frontends that speak the L4::Vcon protocol are supported.

 The cons server can be started with Lua like this: